gazoakley/terraform-aws-session-manager-settings/README.md

 # terraform-aws-session-manager-settings

-This module creates an SSM document that stores preferences for session manager.
+This module creates an SSM document that stores preferences for AWS Systems Manager Session Manager.

 Session preferences let you specify a location to store log output for all sessions in your account.
 You can also enable server-side encryption using an AWS Key Management Service (KMS) key for a specified stream to ensure your session records are transferred securely.